a dark skinned woman in a red dress standing in front of Arch of Hadrian

 Fun & Unique Things to Do in Athens, Greece

-1. Watch the Changing of the guard in Athens Greece
+1. Watch the Changing of the Guard in Athens

 In the heart of Athens, Greece, the Changing of the Guard ceremony at the Hellenic Parliament is a mesmerizing display of tradition and patriotism.
 I was captivated by the precision and solemnity of the Evzones as they performed their choreography.
 My favorite part was their traditional wear and shoes.
 The crowds get a bit busy so I recommend going before the sun gets too hot.